 Swimming Floats and Independent Skill Building

 Swimming must be enjoyable In this video, Evie, who is 7 months of age, will show you how much she is enjoying her swimming lessons.
 She is conditioned to hold her breath on our verbal trigger ‘Evie, ready go’.
-Because she masters breath control, she can submerge safely underwater for […]
+Because she masters breath control, she can submerge safely underwater for a few seconds.
+Babies must […]

 Why Condition Babies Before Swimming

 Babies spend the first nine months of their life in the womb.
 In here, they’re surrounded by water and other warm liquids.
 Therefore, it’s only natural for them to be introduced to water at a young age.
-Therefore, it is best to condition babies before their introduction to the pool. […]
+Therefore, it is best to condition babies before their introduction to the pool.
+Not only is it an […]

 Independent Swimming at 2 years old

 Take a look at this wonderful video of 2 year old Jethro swimming.
 His mother Renee was one of our swimming teachers at Laurie Lawrence Swim School Helensvale.
 Can you believe that Jethro is now nine years old.
 What I love about this video is how relaxed Renee is.
-You’ll […]
+You’ll notice that Renee never picks […]